paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	pub validation_upgrade_frequency: BlockNumber,
 	/// The delay, in blocks, before a validation upgrade is applied. pub validation_upgrade_delay: BlockNumber,
-	/// The acceptance period, in blocks.
-This is the amount of blocks after availability that validators
+	/// How long to keep code on-chain, in blocks.
+This should be sufficiently long that disputes
-	/// and fishermen have to perform secondary checks or issue reports. pub acceptance_period: BlockNumber,
+	/// have concluded.
+	pub code_retention_period: BlockNumber,
 	/// The maximum validation code size, in bytes. pub max_code_size: u32,
 	/// The maximum head-data size, in bytes.